erikandersson96/portfolio-project-two/README.md

 A website for people to play a version of the famous Simon Game.
 But this game is called Erik game.
 Instead of trying to match the computer color sequence, the user must hit a different color sequence.
 To win the game the user has to complete 10 levels, for each level the computer will increase one more color to the sequence.

 To play the game you can cklick this [link](https://erikandersson96.github.io/portfolio-project-two/).
-(Opens in a new tab).

 ![Am I Responsive, to show the website on different screen sizes](/assets/images/responsive.png)

+**Remember that all links in this Readme opens in a new tab**

 ---
 ## Portfolio Project Two